Practical things that you can do to help yourself:

 Keeping to a routine

 When someone important to you has died you can feel as if you’ve lost all control over your life.
 Having a simple daily routine will give you some of this control back and make you feel safer and calmer at a time when you need stability.
-As part of this it’s a good idea to make arrangements to see somebody else at least once a week, as this will help to ground you.

 As you start to feel a little stronger you may want to start socialising a little more.
-Bereavement organisations such as Cruse often run drop-in clinics or friendship groups where people who are going through bereavement can meet up and share their experiences and offer support to one another.
-In some cases people can go on to develop long-term friendships with others who they meet in the group.
+Bereavement organisations such as Cruse1 often run drop-in clinics or friendship groups where people who are going through bereavement can meet up and share their experiences and offer support to one another.
+In some cases, people can go on to develop long-term friendships with others who they meet in the group.

 Some people prefer to meet people by starting a new hobby or returning to a previous interest.
 If there is something new that you’ve always felt like having a go at, now might be the time to do it.